-There are quite a few accounts in various niches that have tens of thousands of followers and they’re ran by twelve year olds.
+There are quite a few accounts in various niches that have tens of thousands of followers and they’re run by twelve-year-olds.

-But no matter what age the people behind the account is, they do hold power in your niche because they already have the followers you want.
+But no matter what ages the people behind the account are, they do hold power in your niche because they already have the followers you want.

-Connecting and working with them and landing a post on their account with an @mention back to yours can be HUGE.
+Connecting, working with them, and landing a post on their account with an @mention back to yours can be HUGE.

 There are two ways to find influencers: